roadrunner-server/roadrunner-docs/docs/en/php/environment.md

 # Environment configuration

-All RoadRunner workers will inherit the system configuration available for the parent server process.
-In addition, you can customize the set of env variables to be passed to your workers using part `env` of `.rr` configuration file.
+All RoadRunner workers inherit the system configuration available for the parent server process.
+Additionally, you can customize the set of environment variables passed to your workers by using the `env` section in the `.rr` configuration file.

 ```yaml
 server: